Navigation

 How much to take

 Read the patient information leaflet that comes with your OTC painkillers carefully.
-This will give you information about the dose – including exactly how much to take and how frequently you can take it.
+This will give you information about the dose – including exactly how much to take and how often you can take it.
 This may also be displayed on the product packaging.
 You can usually take most over-the-counter painkillers every four to six hours.

 Some other types of medicine – for example, cold and flu products – also contain painkillers such as paracetamol.
 So, if you need to take a painkiller, check the labels carefully on other medicines you’re taking.
 Ask your pharmacist for advice if you’re unsure.